raamch/fuclone/README.md

 Known Issues:
 ------------
-If the tool fails with error 'ORA-12899: value too large for column', it means table definition is not matching with its  metadata.
+1. **ORA-12899**: ~~If the tool fails with error 'ORA-12899: value too large for column', it means table definition is not matching with its  metadata.
 It is observed that metadta is not 100% accurate.
-In suchcase, find the actual length, update respective row in FND_COLUMNS table and run the tool again.
+In suchcase, find the actual length, update respective row in FND_COLUMNS table and run the tool again.~~ This issue is fixed in release 1.1.

 Release History:
 ----------------